 Soundproofing your home starts with the windows, doors, and walls.
 You may want to call in the pros for this one, but adding an extra layer of drywall in the rooms you want to soundproof can be a great idea.
 Though more costly, you can even add in a layer of special "soundproof" drywall to further reduce sound transmission into your room.

-If renovating your entire wall seems like too big of an undertaking, even hanging art and reducing empty wall space can go a ways to lessen noise.
+If renovating your entire wall seems like too big of an undertaking, even hanging art and reducing empty wall space can help lessen noise.

 Consider a White Noise Machine